Alphanovel App

 “Hey.”

-I spun around, my heart doing something complicated and arrhythmic in my chest.
-Finn stood there—the school’s notorious bad boy, the guy teachers gave up on and students either feared or worshipped from a distance.
+I spun around, heart hammering.
+Finn stood there—the school’s notorious bad boy, the guy students either feared or worshipped from a distance.
 He was staring straight at me with dark, unreadable eyes, as if he was seeing me for the first time.

-“Hey,” I managed, and the word came out barely above a whisper, thin and uncertain.
+“Hey,” I managed.
+It came out as a whisper, thin and uncertain.

 “Is something wrong?”

-Another voice, softer this time but just as unexpected.
-I looked up into Kelly’s face—the football captain, the guy who had half the school in love with him and the other half wanting to be him.
+Another voice, softer but just as sudden.
+I looked up into Kelly’s face.
+The football captain.
+The boy half the school was in love with, and the other half wanted to be him.

 “I...”
 My brain scrambled to form words.
 “I’m fine.
 It’s nothing.”

-He studied me, those clear eyes searching my face.
+He studied me, those clear eyes searching mine.
 “Are you sure?
 You look shaken.”

 “Yes.”
 I tucked a stray hair behind my ear, avoiding his gaze.